mentpy/mentpy/_sources/tutorials/learn-instrument.rst.txt

 .. admonition:: Note
    :class: warning

-   This tutorial is under construction
+   MentPy is under active development.
+This tutorial might break in future versions.

 In this tutorial we use the object :class:`mp.ControlMent` to learn a quantum instrument for teleportation.
 In general, a quantum instrument is a map :math:`\mathcal{I}: \operatorname{End}(\mathcal{H}_1) \rightarrow \operatorname{End}(\mathcal{H}_2) \otimes \operatorname{End}(\mathbb{C}^{|X|})` that measures a state :math:`\rho` and stores the measurement outcome,